Changissnz/selfinterest/README.md

-since the statistics are the starting material to form probability distributions, in order to decide by the relational metric of what is best, and is surpised to realize that they were deceived when their expectations were not met, such realization fostering a kind of madness in them due to their belief in the reasoning that is a non-transparency in information, possibly their exclusion from the norm, hence why they failed; irony, psychological thriller, corruption are some choice words.
+since the statistics are the starting material to form probability distributions, in order to decide by the relational metric of what is best, and is surpised to realize that they were deceived when their expectations were not met, such realization fostering a kind of madness in them, due to their belief in the reasoning that is a non-transparency in information, possibly their exclusion from the norm, hence why they failed; irony, psychological thriller, corruption are some choice words.